gmtmcd/Level-4-Individual-Project/timelog.md

 * *1 hour* Made changes to the wiki, updated the information on there about my surveys

 ### 13 Jan 2021
-* *2 hours* Made additional changes to the wiki, recreated the piecharts about the general knowledge survey results so that i didnt have to copy the ones from the google forms [8.5 hours]
+* *2 hours* Made additional changes to the wiki, recreated the piecharts about the general knowledge survey results so that i didnt have to copy the ones from the google forms

 ### 14 Jan 2021
 * *3 hours* Went through lectures about dissertation writing, went through a hall of fame dissertation and used it to start my dissertation plan